BrianNathanWhite/BrianNathanWhite.github.io/_posts/2022-01-01-some-instructive-problems.md

   - problem solving
 ---

 In this post, for the benefit of my future self and stray readers, I'll go over some problems I found instructive during my first year of course-work at UNC.
-My goal is to add one new problem per day so check back often!
+Will add more problems as time allows.

 [Problem 1](/images/problems/p1.pdf)